-- A. After a hearing held in conformance with the regulations adopted by the Election Commission, any Candidate found to be directly or indirectly interfering or attempting to interfere with the Election Commission's performance of its duties, or improperly influencing or attempting to influence the Election Commission while it is performing its duties, shall be disqualified by the Election Commission from running for elected office of the Cherokee Nation for the duration of the upcoming election period. - B. After a hearing held in conformance with the regulations adopted by the Election Commission, any Candidate or other person who is a Citizen of the Cherokee Nation or a member of any other federally recognized Indian Tribe found to be directly or indirectly interfering or attempting to interfere with the Election Commission's performance of its duties, or improperly influencing or attempting to influence the Election Commission while it is performing its duties, shall be deemed to have committed a crime, subject to the applicable criminal and/or civil sanctions set forth herein and shall may be referred to the Attorney General of the Cherokee Nation for prosecution as applicable.
+- A. After a hearing held by the Election Commission in conformance with the regulations adopted by the Election Commission, aAny Candidate found to be directly or indirectly interfering or attempting to interfere with the Election Commission's performance of its duties, or improperly influencing or attempting to influence the Election Commission while it is performing its duties, shall be subject to disqualified disqualification by the Election Commission from running for elected office of the Cherokee Nation for the duration of the upcoming election period, as provided in § 39. - B. After a hearing held by the Election Commission in conformance with the regulations adopted by the Election Commission, any Candidate or other person who is an Indian Citizen of the Cherokee Nation or a member of any other federally recognized Indian Tribe found to be directly or indirectly interfering or attempting to interfere with the Election Commission's performance of its duties, or improperly influencing or attempting to influence the Election Commission while it is performing its duties, shall be deemed to have committed a crime, subject to the applicable criminal and/or civil sanctions set forth herein and shall be referred to the Attorney General of the Cherokee Nation for prosecution as applicable. - C. After a hearing held by the Election Commission in conformance with the regulations adopted by the Election Commission, any non-Indian person, corporation or other legal entity who or which has been found to be directly or indirectly interfering or attempting to interfere with the Election Commission's performance of its duties, or improperly influencing or attempting to influence the Election Commission while it is performing its duties, shall be deemed to have committed a civil violation and shall be subject to the civil penalties as provided herein.

-- C. After a hearing held in conformance with the regulations adopted by the Election Commission, any non-Indian person, corporation or other legal entity who or which has been found to be directly or indirectly interfering or attempting to interfere with the Election Commission's performance of its duties, or improperly influencing or attempting to influence the Election Commission while it is performing its duties, shall be deemed to have committed a civil violation and shall be subject to the civil penalties as provided herein. - D. Said regulations shall provide the Candidate, person, corporation, other legal entity, and/or Citizen with reasonable notice of the violations charges and the opportunity to respond at a hearing before the Election Commission, and shall specify the manner in which the violations charges shall be presented and by whom.
-Any Candidate disqualified from holding office and/or citizen referred for prosecution pursuant to this section may appeal the Election Commission's disqualification decision and/or referral for prosecution decision by filing a written appeal with the Cherokee Nation Supreme Court in conformance with the requirements of § 37 (B) of this Title.
+D. Said regulations shall provide the Candidate, person, corporation, other legal entity, and/or Citizen with reasonable notice of the violations and the opportunity to respond at a hearing before the Election Commission, and shall specify the manner in which the violations shall be presented and by whom.
+Any Candidate disqualified from holding office and/or Ccitizen referred for prosecution pursuant to this section may appeal the Election Commission's disqualification decision and/or referral for prosecution decision by filing a written appeal with the Cherokee Nation Supreme Court in conformance with the requirements of § 37 (B) of this Title.

-§ 39 and 40.
-Reserved.
+§ 39.
+Disqualification Hearings.